Dalit woman raped, set afire in Rajasthan's Barmer | Law-Order

 Dalit woman raped, set afire in Rajasthan's Barmer

-A Dalit woman was allegedly raped and set ablaze in Rajasthans Barmer district, police said on Friday.The victim, who suffered 40 per cent burn injuries, is undergoing treatment at a government hospital in Jodhpur, they said.Pachpadra police station SHO Rajendra Singh said the alleged incident occurred on Thursday.
+A Dalit woman was allegedly raped and set on fire in Rajasthans Barmer district, police said on Friday.The victim, who suffered 40 per cent burn injuries, is undergoing treatment at a government hospital in Jodhpur, they said.Pachpadra Police Station SHO Rajendra Singh said the alleged incident occurred on Thursday.

 - Country: